Chula Vista, California: Tourism

 Tourism serves as an economic engine for Chula Vista.
 The city has numerous dining, shopping, and cinema experiences.
 As with many California cities, Chula Vista features many golf courses.
-Some of the city's notable attractions included the Chula Vista Nature Center, Otay Valley Regional Park, North Island Credit Union Amphitheatre, OnStage Playhouse, the Chula Vista Marina, Sesame Place San Diego, and the U.S. Olympic Training Center.
+Some of the city's notable attractions included the Living Coast Discovery Center, Otay Valley Regional Park, North Island Credit Union Amphitheatre, OnStage Playhouse, Chula Vista Marina, Sesame Place San Diego, and the Chula Vista Elite Athlete Training Center.
 The Nature Center is home to interactive exhibits describing geologic and historic aspects of the Sweetwater Marsh and San Diego Bay.
 The center has exhibits on sharks, rays, waterbirds, birds of prey, insects, and flora.
 Otay Valley Regional Park is located partially within Chula Vista, where it covers the area of a natural river valley.

 The marina at Chula Vista is located in South Bay including multiple marinas and being home to the Chula Vista Yacht Club.
 Sports fishing and whale watching charters operate the regional bay area.
-The Olympic Training Center assists current and future Olympic athletes in archery, rowing, kayaking, soccer (association football), softball, field hockey, tennis, track and field, and cycling.
+The Chula Vista Elite Athlete Training Center assists current and future elite athletes in archery, rowing, kayaking, soccer (association football), softball, field hockey, tennis, track and field, and cycling.

 Chula Vista Center is the city's main shopping mall, opened in 1962.

+In 2025, the Gaylord Pacific Resort & Convention Center opened in Chula Vista.
+It is one of the largest hotels in California.

 Top employers

-According to the city's 2021 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2024 Comprehensive Annual Financial Report, the top employers in the city are: